Philips circle pattern: Usage gallery

 MTV-1 (Budapest) broadcasting the Philips circle pattern in 1980.

 Off-air screen capture of the RAI PAL circle pattern, with dot crawl.

 Off-air screen capture of a Canal 9 Argentina PAL circle pattern with clock cutout (PM5534), transmitted in 1984.

 Off-air screen capture of a RTBF La Une PAL circle pattern (with border castellations cropped) transmitted from the Wavre transmitter in 1987.

 Recreation of the RTL-TVI PAL circle pattern (with border castellations cropped) transmitted from the Dudelange transmitter in Luxembourg to the French Community of Belgium.

-Off-air screen capture of an NTSC circle pattern used by CTV Main Channel in Taiwan from the 1990s–2008.
+Off-air screen capture of an NTSC circle pattern used by China TV in Taiwan from the 1990s–2008.

-Off-air screen capture of a PT5230 (in NTSC mode) used by TTV Main Channel transmitted in February 2014.
+Off-air screen capture of a PT5230 (in NTSC mode) used by Taiwan TV transmitted in February 2014.

 Off-air screen capture of PAL Philips circle pattern used by bTV transmitted with a digital clock between 2000 and 2002.

 Off-air screen capture of Telefriuli variant.